|View printer-friendly version|

 Forward Looking Statements

-Except for the historical information contained herein, the matters set forth in this press release, including statements regarding the initiation of a Phase II clinical trial are forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially, including the acceptance of the IND application by the FDA, the ability to recruit clinical investigator sites, the ability to enroll patients into the clinical trial, the ability to commence clinical studies within expected timelines, the success of these clinical studies, and other risks detailed from time to time in the Company's most recent Annual Report on Form 10-K and other documents subsequently filed with or furnished to the Securities and Exchange Commission.
+Except for the historical information contained herein, the matters set forth in this press release, including statements regarding Avanir's plans, potential opportunities, financial or other expectations, projections, goals objectives, milestones, strategies, market growth, timelines, legal matters, product pipeline, clinical studies, product development and the potential benefits of its commercialized products and products under development are forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
+These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially, including the risks and uncertainties associated with Avanir's operating performance and financial position, joint ventures, collaborations and partnerships with third parties, market size, market share, commercial viability, market demand for and acceptance of a new product in the United States, Canada and/or Mexico, research, development, supply, manufacturing and commercialization of a new product , obtaining additional indications, obtaining and maintaining regulatory approvals in the United States, Canada and/or Mexico, including, but not limited to potential regulatory delays or rejections in the filing or acceptance of the New Drug Application, and timing of market entry relative to potential competitors, and other risks detailed from time to time in the Company's most recent Annual Report on Form 10-K and other documents subsequently filed with or furnished to the Securities and Exchange Commission.
 These forward-looking statements are based on current information that may change and you are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this press release.
 All forward-looking statements are qualified in their entirety by this cautionary statement, and the Company undertakes no obligation to revise or update any forward-looking statement to reflect events or circumstances after the issuance of this press release.